-- File: Opens the File menu, which provides options that relate to saving, loading, and creating new instruments and banks.
-Refer to File Menu.
-The Options menu is also found here.
-Refer to Options Dialog. - 2.
-Library: Opens the Library Browser, which provides access to all your Kontakt Factory Libraries, Instruments, Snapshots and Multis, as well as your own User content.
-Refer to Browser and Presets. - 3.
-View: Determines if key elements of the interface will be displayed.
-This menu allows you to customize the Kontakt workspace to display the tools that you need.
-Refer to View Menu. - 4.
-Shop: The shop links to the Native Instruments web shop where you can find new instruments to extend your library. - 5.
+- 1. Library Browser: Opens the Library Browser, which provides access to all your KONTAKT Factory Libraries, Instruments, Snapshots and Multis, as well as your own User content.
+Refer to Browser and Presets. - 2.
+Files Menu: Opens the Files menu, which provides options that relate to saving, loading, and creating new instruments and banks.
+Refer to Files Menu. - 3.
+Options Menu: Opens the Options dialog, where various settings for the behavior of the synth engine are determined.
+Refer to Options Dialog. - 4.
+Workspace Menu: Determines if key elements of the interface will be displayed.
+This menu allows you to customize the KONTAKT workspace to display the tools that you need.
+Refer to Workspace Menu. - 5.
+Minimize View: Reduces your KONTAKT window to the header of the selected Instrument, and its Performance View (if available).
+This helps to save screen space and set focus on one Instrument.
+Refer to Minimize View. - 6.
 System Performance Meters: Displays a number of system meters that are continuously updated during operation.
 Refer to System Performance Meters.

-File Menu
+Files Menu

-This drop-down menu is the first element in the Main Control Panel.
-The File menu contains the following functions:
+This drop-down menu is the first element in the Main Control Panel; it is marked with a disk icon.
+The Files menu contains the following functions: